-If you've been looking for a way to learn new abilities or change your career, then a cyber security certificate could be just what you need.
-An undergraduate certificate in this industry can help you position yourself for entry-level employment while building career-relevant skills.
+If you've been looking for a way to learn new abilities or change your career, then a cyber security certificate program could be just what you need.
+An undergraduate certificate in this industry can help you position yourself to pursue entry-level employment while building career-relevant skills.
 This kind of credential may even help you prepare to pursue certain cyber security certifications, which combined with your education may help you stand out to employers when you begin your job search.

 In this article, you'll learn what you need to know about a cyber security undergraduate certificate and other career-relevant credentials as we explore the following sections: